liferay/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 * **tasksAssignedToMe**: the list of the tasks assigned to the user.
 * **tasksAssignedToMyRoles**: the list of the tasks assigned to the user's roles.

-The model also have the contact information:
+And this model also contains contact information:

 * **address**: the list of postal addresses of the user.
 * **email**: the list of additional email addresses of the user.
 * **telephone**: the list of telephones of the user.
 * **webUrl**: the list of user's webs.

-## My User Account Collection
+## Example

-This is an example of the request:
+Here's an example of a request to this endpoint:

 ```bash
 curl --request GET \